 - Q: Who will count the votes? - A: Votes will be counted by representatives of Broadridge Financial Solutions, Inc. - Q: Do shareholders have any appraisal or dissenters' rights on the matters to be voted on at the Annual Meeting? - A: No, shareholders of the Company will not have rights of appraisal or similar dissenters' rights with respect to any of the matters identified in this Proxy Statement to be acted upon at the Annual Meeting. - Q: What do I need for admission to the Annual Meeting? - A: Attendance at the Annual Meeting or any adjournment or postponement thereof will be limited to record and beneficial holders of our common stock as of the Record Date, individuals holding a valid proxy from a record holder, and other persons authorized by the Company.
 If you are a shareholder of record, your name will be verified against the list of shareholders of record prior to your admittance to the Annual Meeting or any adjournment or postponement thereof.
 You should be prepared to present photo identification for admission.
 If you hold your shares in Street Name, you will need to provide proof of beneficial ownership on the Record Date, such as a brokerage account statement showing that you owned shares of our common stock as of the Record Date, a copy of a voting instruction form provided by your broker, bank or other nominee, or other similar evidence of ownership as of the Record Date, as well as your photo identification, for admission.
-If you do not provide photo identification or comply with the other procedures described above upon request, you may not be admitted to the Annual Meeting or any adjournment or postponement thereof

-- Q: Who pays for the Company's solicitation of proxies? - A: The Company bears the cost of the solicitation of proxies.
+If you do not provide photo identification or comply with the other procedures described above upon request, you may not be admitted to the Annual Meeting or any adjournment or postponement thereof. - Q: Who pays for the Company's solicitation of proxies? - A: The Company bears the cost of the solicitation of proxies.
 In addition to mail and email, proxies may be solicited personally, via the Internet, by telephone, by facsimile, or by our employees without additional compensation.
-We will reimburse brokers and other persons holding shares of our common stock in their names, or in the names of nominees, for their expenses (in accordance with the fee schedule approved by the NYSE) for forwarding proxy materials to principals and beneficial owners and obtaining their proxies. - Q: How can I find out the results of the voting at the Annual Meeting? - A: We will announce the results of the voting at the Annual Meeting promptly once they are available and will report final results in a Current Report on Form 8-K filed with the SEC on or prior to the fourth business day immediately following the Annual Meeting. - Q: What is "householding" and how does it work? - A: SEC rules permit us to deliver only one (1) copy of our annual report and this Proxy Statement or the Notice to multiple shareholders who share the same address and have the same last name, unless we received contrary instructions from a shareholder.
+We will reimburse brokers and other persons holding shares of our common stock in their names, or in the names of nominees, for their expenses (in accordance with the fee schedule approved by the NYSE) for forwarding proxy materials to principals and beneficial owners and obtaining their proxies.
+We may engage the services of a professional proxy solicitation firm to aid in the solicitation of proxies from certain brokers, bank nominees, and other institutional owners.
+Our costs for such services, if retained, will not be significant. - Q: How can I find out the results of the voting at the Annual Meeting? - A: We will announce the results of the voting at the Annual Meeting promptly once they are available and will report final results in a Current Report on Form 8-K filed with the SEC on or prior to the fourth business day immediately following the Annual Meeting.

+- Q: What is "householding" and how does it work? - A: SEC rules permit us to deliver only one (1) copy of our annual report and this Proxy Statement or the Notice to multiple shareholders who share the same address and have the same last name, unless we received contrary instructions from a shareholder.
 This delivery method, called "householding," reduces our printing and mailing costs.
 Shareholders who participate in householding and who request to receive printed proxy materials will continue to receive separate proxy cards.